 CANDY CORN HAT

-© 2017 Kathryn Doubrley Www.theanswerlady.com All rights reserved.
+© 2017, updated 2019 Kathryn Doubrley Www.theanswerlady.com All rights reserved.

 YARN, GAUGE, SIZE AND MACHINE

 The hat finishes to a circumference of 14[16, 18, 20, 22]Ē which covers sizes from babies to XL adults.
 Total length from bottom of hem to tip is 7(8,9,10,11)".Its made in 2 pieces that are seamed together.
 Any machine may be used with one of the gauges.
 There are 3 gauges to choose from: 4 stitches/6 rows/inch using #4 yarn on a bulky machine, 5.5 stitches/8 rows/inch using #3 yarn on a mid-gauge or 7 stitches/10 rows/inch using #2 yarn on a standard machine.

 You need to know how ribbing is produced on your machine.
 You may use a ribber or ladder down and re-form the stitches.
 Use 1X1 rib.
 That is knit 1, purl 1 across the work.
 It is OK to substitute mock rib if you prefer but double the row count given if you do that.
 In general, ribbing works best at 2-3 stitch sizes smaller than the stockinette portion of the hat.

 Cast on and knit rib in yellow yarn across a span of ____ and knit ____ rows at ribbing stitch size, filling in the blanks from the number below.
 If you like each side if your ribbing to end with a knit stitch, add 1 to the numbers given for stitches to cast on.